The Evolution of Risk Management in Global Investigations

 Many of the points in Section 2.2.4 on internal whistleblowers apply equally to whistleblowers from outside the organisation.
 There are, however, further legal sensitivities in dealing with external sources of concern that merit consideration.

 While an employee cannot be prohibited or discouraged, contractually or otherwise, from reporting concerns to regulators or law enforcement, an employee will probably otherwise be subject to a contractual duty of confidentiality in respect to matters arising within the company and may often have a sense of loyalty to the company.
 Hence an internal whistleblower presents a more limited threat of public or further disclosure than an external whistleblower.
-Where an employee does not respect his or her obligations, care should be taken on the issue of enforcement of contractual and other duties of confidentiality, as a first response that apparently seeks to silence someone speaking up can appear extremely unattractive to the media, regulators and other authorities.
+Where an employee does not respect his or her obligations, care should be taken on the issue of enforcement of contractual and other duties of confidentiality, as a first response that apparently seeks to silence someone speaking up can appear extremely unattractive to the media, customers, employees, shareholders, regulators and other authorities.
 This has, more recently, become very sensitive in the context of sexual assault and discrimination claims and campaigns initiated by whistleblower complaints – including the #MeToo movement – with an increasing number of organisations publicly stating that they will not enforce confidentiality undertakings against complainants who are victims of such conduct in the workplace, notwithstanding their presence in employment contracts and compromise agreements, or choosing not to include them in newly executed agreements.

 External whistleblowers frequently adopt a multi-level strategy for ensuring their concerns receive attention.
 First, they communicate through the formal whistleblower route, challenging the company to demonstrate the efficacy of its response.
 At the same time, or shortly after, they write directly to the board, senior management and shareholders, frequently copying in other third parties.
 Frustrated by inaction, they may turn to media interviews to increase pressure.
 Communication with regulatory authorities and other public bodies may follow.